duniter/duniter/doc/Protocol.md

-sigValidity | Maximum age of a valid signature (in seconds) sigQty      | Minimum quantity of signatures to be part of the WoT msValidity  | Maximum age of a valid membership (in seconds) stepMax     | Maximum step between the each WoT member and a newcomer powZeroMin  | Minimum number of zeros for a Proof-of-Work dtDateMin   | Number of seconds that can be added to current date incDateMin  | Minimum number of confirmations to increment the current date. pctWOT      | Percent of WoT variations required to allow the certification of another newcomer
+sigValidity | Maximum age of a valid signature (in seconds) sigQty      | Minimum quantity of signatures to be part of the WoT msValidity  | Maximum age of a valid membership (in seconds) stepMax     | Maximum distance between each WoT member and a newcomer powZeroMin  | Minimum number of zeros for a Proof-of-Work dtDateMin   | Number of seconds that can be added to current date incDateMin  | Minimum number of confirmations to increment the current date.

 ### Computed variables